microcks/microcks.io/content/documentation/using/importers.md

 You may declare a new Importer job hitting the `Create` button.

 A wizard modal then appears as creating an Importer is a 2-steps process.
 First step is about mandatory basic properties such as the name of your Importer and the repository URL it will use to check for discovering API mocks.

+> From Microcks release 1.3.0, you can also specify if this artifact should be considered as `primary` or `secondary` per the [multi-artifacts support](#multi-artifacts-support).

 ![importer-step1](/images/importer-step1.png)